AguaClara/UASB/Reports and Manuals/fall2018report_finaldraft.md

 ## Fall 2018 Goals

-[**ZC: Again, update sentence structure to past tense once the report is finalized**] In the fall semester of 2018 [**CEO: as above specify the semester even in paragraph**-Addressed CJMS], the team will finalize the UASB reactor design before fabrication.
-First, bench top tests will be performed to study the flow patterns through the sludge, which will be simulated using tapioca.
+[**ZC: Again, update sentence structure to past tense once the report is finalized** ADDRESSED NB] In the fall semester of 2018, the team continued to work on the UASB reactor design.
+First, the team performed bench top tests to study the flow patterns through the sludge, which was originally modeled with tapioca.
 Tapioca was chosen to use for a model of a sludge blanket because tapioca has material properties similar to that of sludge.
-These tests will allow us to test various reactor and influent conditions and check for failure.
-The UASB reactor design can be modified based on the results of the tapioca tests.

 The team plans on consulting Dr. Monroe Weber-Shirk and Dr. Todd Cowen for the details of the hydraulic design of the reactor and conducting literature searches for reactor designs.
 After these steps, the final dimensions of the reactor, upflow velocity, thickness of the sludge blanket and number of influent pipes can be determined.

 One major part of the design process will be writing code to model designs of the reactor.
 Since the UASB reactor can have many design approaches, it is important to create flexible code that can test different positions and determine the required parameters.
 The team will be writing this code within the design manual and testing it rigorously to get the best design solution.

 Because AguaClara is moving from Fusion 360 to Onshape, UASB also plans to create an updated CAD model of the UASB reactor on OnShape.
 If this cannot be accomplished the semester, it will be accomplished next semester.
 Two members of the team have volunteered to be trained on OnShape within the upcoming months.
-The team will also consult with AIDE to see if there is a simple way to move the design from Fusion. [**CEO: There is supposedly an easy way to move some designs from Fusion to Onshape...I don't know exactly what it is but I know it's possible...**]-Adressed CJMS
+The team will also consult with AIDE to see if there is a simple way to move the design from Fusion.

 The final goal of the team in the fall 2018 semester is to begin prepping for fabrication.
 This includes locating and ordering materials, making fabrication and safety plans, and learning fabrication techniques such as plastic welding.
 With this groundwork laid, the team can begin fabrication easily and have a full plan on how to proceed.